sjrd218/rightscale-nodes/README.md

 * `RightscaleNodes.nodes.count`: Number of Nodes generated in the last refresh.
 * `RightscaleAPIRequest.authentication`: Count authentication requests made to establish a session.
+* `RightscaleAPIRequest.request.error`: Count of API requests that resulted in errors.
-* `RightscaleAPIRequest.fail`: Count of failed API requests.
+* `RightscaleAPIRequest.request.fail`: Count of failed API requests.
-* `RightscaleAPIRequest.success`: Count of successful API requests.
+* `RightscaleAPIRequest.request.success`: Count of successful API requests.
 * `RightscaleAPIRequest.request.duration`: Timer for API requests.
+* `RightscaleAPIRequest.request.count`: Total count of API requests.
+* `RightscaleAPIRequest.request.skipped`: Count of times refresh was skipped because it was already running.
 * `RightscaleNodes.refresh.rate`: Rate of Number of nodes / Refresh time.
-* `RightscaleNodes.getServerArrayNodes.duration`: Time taken to generate Nodes for the Instances in the ServerArrays
+* `RightscaleNodes.populateServerArrayNodes.duration`: Time taken to generate Nodes for the Instances in the ServerArrays
-* `RightscaleNodes.getServerNodes.duration`: Time taken to generate Nodes for the Instances in the Servers
+* `RightscaleNodes.populateServerNodes.duration`: Time taken to generate Nodes for the Instances in the Servers
-* `RightscaleNodes.loadCache.cloud.{{cloud_id}}.instances.duration`: Time taken to to load Instance data for the scecified cloud.
+* `RightscaleNodes.populateInstanceResources.duration`: Time taken to populate a single Node from linked Instance data.
-* `RightscaleNodes.loadCache.duration`: Time taken to make API requests and load results in cache.
+* `RightscaleNodes.CacheLoader.load.duration`: Time taken to make API requests and load results in cache.
-* `RightscaleNodes.populateLinkedResources.duration`: Time taken to populate a single Node from linked Instance data.
+* `RightscaleNodes.CacheLoader.priming.duration`: Time taken to load primary resources into the cache.
 * `RightscaleNodes.refresh.duration`: Time to refresh the cache and generate Nodes (milliseconds)

 File a Github Issue if you have ideas about other useful metrics.